Explore Courses

 What is GPA?

-GPA, or Grade Point Average, is a standardized system used internationally for calculating GPA.
-It condenses your academic performance into a fixed scale, typically from 0 to 4.0 (or 0 to 5.0 in some countries).
+The answer to this question of what is GPA, or Grade Point Average is very simple, it condenses your academic performance into a fixed scale, typically from 0 to 4.0 (or 0 to 5.0 in some countries).

 Weighted GPA gives extra points for advanced or honors courses, reflecting both performance and course difficulty.
 Knowing how to calculate GPA to percentage helps students present their academic achievements accurately to universities abroad.